ILIAS-eLearning/ILIAS/src/UI/README.md

     <h1 class="il-demo">{CONTENT}</h1>
      ```
 12. Execute the UI tests again.
 At this point, everything should pass.
 Thanks, you just made ILIAS more powerful!
-13. You MUST add examples demonstrating the usage of your new component.
+13. Remember to add examples demonstrating the usage of your new component.
-    Those examples SHOULD showcase the key features of the new component.
+    Those examples should showcase the key features of the new component.
     Note that they will be used as basis for the test cases in testrail (see
     next point).
 The example for the demo looks as follows (located at
     src/UI/examples/Demo/render.php):